The Towering Inferno: Critical response

 The Towering Inferno received generally positive reviews from critics and audiences alike on its release.
-The film has an approval rating of 69% based on 39 reviews with an average rating of 6.70/10 on Rotten Tomatoes.
+The film has an approval rating of 69% based on 91 reviews on Rotten Tomatoes.
 The site's consensus states: "Although it is not consistently engaging enough to fully justify its towering runtime, The Towering Inferno is a blustery spectacle that executes its disaster premise with flair."
 Metacritic gave the film a score of 69 based on 11 reviews, indicating "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, and praised it as "the best of the mid-1970s wave of disaster films".

 Variety praised the film as "one of the greatest disaster pictures made, a personal and professional triumph for producer Irwin Allen.
 The $14 million cost has yielded a truly magnificent production which complements but does not at all overwhelm a thoughtful personal drama."

 Vincent Canby of The New York Times wrote that the film is "overwrought and silly in its personal drama, but the visual spectacle is first rate.
 You may not come out of the theater with any important ideas about American architecture or enterprise, but you will have had a vivid, completely safe nightmare."

 Pauline Kael, writing for The New Yorker, panned the writing and characters as retreads from The Poseidon Adventure, and further wrote, "What was left out this time was the hokey fun.
 When a picture has any kind of entertainment in it, viewers don't much care about credibility, but when it isn't entertaining we do.
 And when a turkey bores us and insults our intelligence for close to three hours, it shouldn't preen itself on its own morality."

 Gene Siskel of Chicago Tribune gave the film two-and-a-half stars out of four, calling it "a stunt and not a story.
 It's a technical achievement more concerned with special effects than with people.
 That's why our attitude toward the film's cardboard characters is: let 'em burn."